Denver Car Accident Lawyers

 Proving fault in a car accident can be complex.
 In Colorado, comparative fault laws seek to assign a percentage of fault to each driver involved in an accident.
 If one driver’s fault is higher, that driver cannot recover damages.

 For example, if one driver is assigned 40% of the fault and the other is assigned 60%, the less at fault may recover partial damages, but the driver with more fault cannot.
-If the lower-fault driver was awarded $100,000 in court, he/she would receive $60,000, or the amount minus the plaintiff’s fault (40%, in this case).
+If the lower-fault driver were awarded $100,000 in court, he/she would receive $60,000, or the amount minus the plaintiff’s fault (40%, in this case).
 In a 50/50 case, neither driver would be eligible to seek damages because neither has a lesser fault than the other.

 Common Injuries With Car Accidents

-When a car accident occurs, it’s not unusual to experience a wide range of injuries, from minor scrapes and bruises to whiplash, to broken bones and chronic pain.
+When a car accident occurs, it’s not unusual to experience a wide range of injuries, from minor scrapes and bruises to whiplash, broken bones, and chronic pain.
 The injuries you experience will depend on the severity of the accident.
 It’s important to understand that injuries resulting in medical expenses, lost wages, and property damage could lead to compensation.

 Some of the injuries we see most frequently include: